riyazinteractive/NyTimes/README.md

 Steps:

-1) Clone project or download from the below url https://github.com/riyazinteractive/NyTimes.git
+1) Clone project or download from the url https://github.com/riyazinteractive/NyTimes.git

 2) Run npm install or yarn using command line from project directory

     npm install

     or